aridoza/foundational-java/Concurrency/concurrency1.md

 ![](https://res.cloudinary.com/briezh/image/upload/v1561421042/DMV-cartoon_x2twcy.jpg)

 Have you ever been in a grocery line trying to buy one item behind someone buying 100 items?
 Or, have you been waiting in a customer service line while whoever is in front of you had a complex problem?
-You were left waiting indefinitely, and if the person in front of you felt like taking more time, you'd have no choice but to keep waiting.
+You were left waiting indefinitely and, if the person in front of you felt like taking more time, you'd have no choice but to keep waiting.

 It turns out, we don't like our Java threads to wait on hold either.
 Java has a `ReentrantLock` that allows you to lock in a fair way.
 For more information, see the [`ReentrantLock` Java docs](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html).